Mozambique travel advice

 - Quissanga

-Parts of Nampula Province - Avoid non-essential travel
+Parts of Nampula Province - Avoid all travel

-Avoid non-essential travel to the following districts of Nampula Province due to an increase in insurgency by extremist forces:
+Avoid all travel to the following districts of Nampula Province due to an increase in insurgency by militants:

 - Erati